 Trucha a la Navarra is a dish we discovered at a restaurant in Barcelona when we were first studying there.
 It brings to mind Hemingway fly fishing in Navarre, and the mountain regions of Spain that few tourists visit.
 A thick slab of ham is inserted in the whole trout, which is then gently baked in the oven.
 Here's a recipe that seems to replicate what I remember.

 Wine and the wine industry are central to this part of Spain.
 Rioja is recognized as the Spanish wine and is commonly available around the world.
 There's plenty to learn, though, to distinguish the greats.
 We recommend a wine tour to learn about La Rioja wines and garnacha grapes, along with the region's DOs: Dos Campo de Borja, Calatayud, Cariñena and Somotano.
 Find luxury hotels with extravagant architecture to complete the wine tour experience.
+We're pining for a stay at the Frank Gehry-designed Marqués de Riscal Hotel.
+Click for some pretty pictures.

 Basque Country and Cantabria

-Defined by its North Atlantic coast on the Bay of Biscay, the Basque Country and Cantabria are rightly known for their quality seafood.
+Defined by their North Atlantic coast on the Bay of Biscay, the Basque Country and Cantabria are rightly known for their quality seafood.
 Scores of fishing villages and Santander, the capital city of Cantabria, provide sardines, anchovies, barnacles, crabs, clams, langostinos, prawns and squid to Spain and the world.
 But meat and vegetables are also readily available from the Pyrenees.

 Among those precious products are the hand-packed anchovies you can find in Santander.
 I never knew I liked anchovies until I tried these, and the same may be said for fresh prepared sardines.